perforce/p4prometheus/INSTALL.md

 Configure them for your metrics directory (e.g. `/hxlogs/metrics`)

-Please note that `monitor_metrics.py` (which is called by `monitor_wrapper.sh`) runs `lslocks` and cross references locsk found with `p4 monitor show` output.
+Please note that `monitor_metrics.py` (which is called by `monitor_wrapper.sh`) runs `lslocks` and cross references locks found with `p4 monitor show` output.
 This is incredibly useful for determining processes which are blocked by other processes.
 It is hard to discover this information if you are not collecting the data at the time!